GVRX/oafzp/README.md

 # Off-Axis Fresnel Zone Plate (OAFZP) Generator

-This repository contains Python code for generating **off-axis Fresnel zone plate (OAFZP)** designs as subsections of conventional FZP and exporting them in **GDSII** format.
+This repository contains Python code for generating **off-axis Fresnel zone plate (OAFZP)** designs as subsections of conventional FZP and exporting them in **GDSII** or **OASIS** format.
 The code supports flexible definition of the FZP geometry and a photon-block layer, and export areas.
 The code is intended to be used to develop lithographic fabrication workflows.

 ## Usage